Aurora, Illinois Therapists

 Diagnosed Depression

 The state of Illinois as a whole also faces challenges in dealing with the mental health of its residents.
-In one study it was found that 23.6 percent of adults indicated their mental health was not good for between 1-7 days out of a period of 30 days.
+In one study it was found that 23.6% of adults indicated their mental health was not good for between 1-7 days out of a period of 30 days.
 These mental health concerns included stress, depression, and other problems with emotions.

 If you feel that you are suffering from excessive stress, anxiety, depression, or other emotional problems you might have an easier time combating these issues with the help of a professional.
 Should you decide to seek help, we want to connect you with an Aurora mental help professional or therapist you can work with to improve your quality of life.

 Recognizing that you need additional support is not always easy, but it is the first step in tackling your problem head-on.
-When you are ready to find a therapist in the Aurora area, we can provide some guidance on who to go about this process.
+When you are ready to find a therapist in the Aurora area, we can provide some guidance on how to go about this process.
 Before starting your search, we suggest taking a self-reflective inventory of what your specific needs are.

 Questions to Help Guide Your Search